When is a patient counted as being admitted to hospital?

 Waiting times vary based on a range of factors including, but not limited to, the type of surgery you require and how urgent it is, your availability and your surgeon’s availability.
 Changing demand for hospital services like increased hospital admissions over winter, may impact waiting times.

-Can I be referred to the hospital of my choice for elective surgery?
+Can I be referred to the hospital of my choice for planned surgery?

 You will need to discuss this with your GP or other referring doctor.